Skip to main content

 TURF Analysis

-TURF (Total Unduplicated Reach & Frequency) analysis identifies the mix of features, attributes, or messages that will attract the largest number of unique respondents.
+A TURF (Total Unduplicated Reach & Frequency) analysis identifies the mix of features, attributes, or messages that will attract the largest number of unique respondents.
 It is typically used when the number of features or attributes must be or should be limited, but the goal is still to reach the widest possible audience.
-By identifying the Total Unduplicated Reach, it is possible to maximize the number of people who find one or more of their preferred features or attributes in the product line.
-The resulting output from TURF is additive, with each additional feature increasing total reach.
-The chart is read from left to right, with each arrow indicating the incremental change in total reach when adding a new feature.
-The final bar represents the maximum reach of the total population when all shown features are offered.
+By identifying the Total Unduplicated Reach, it is possible to maximise the number of people who find one or more of their preferred features or attributes in the product line.

 Price Sensitivity Analysis